 In science this term as part of our Extreme Earth topic we will be exploring the amazing world of rocks!
 Children will be able to name the three different types of rocks; igneous, sedimentary and metamorphic.
 They will handle and examine rocks to identify their properties and will be able to state the four different types of matter that soil is composed of.
 They will be able to take part in and contribute towards an oral presentation of their observations.
 We will even become archaeologists and be exploring how fossils are formed and preserved through time, as well as the many varieties of soil!

 In our Plants unit children will learn everything they need to know about plants.
 They will learn the names of different parts of plants, and the jobs they do.
 The children will work scientifically and collaboratively to investigate what plants need to grow well, and will present their findings to their peers.
 Furthermore, they will have chance to predict what will happen in an exciting investigation into the transportation of water within plants.
 Through practical exploration they will identify the parts of a flower, and will explore the different stages of the life cycle of a flowering plant.

-Through our topic work Extreme Earth children will step back in time to prehistoric Britain.
+Through our topic work Tribal Tales children will step back in time to prehistoric Britain.
 They will discover what life was like 5000 years ago and learn how people of Britain developed from the Stone Age to the Iron Age.
 They will take on the role of ancient hunters and unearth ancient objects and mystical monuments that reveal the secrets of an ancient time.

 Later in the term children will explore the dangers of historical natural disasters.
 They will visit the ancient historical city of Pompeii, frozen in time under a blanket of ash.
 They will learn what it was like to live in the town that saw one of the deadliest, overwhelming disasters in history.